There is a new fire in the eyes of the Adrian “Papau Badboy” Mattheis (3-4).

-There are occasions when Matheis and company practice archery, Silawanto says, motioning to the equipment leaning against the wall of the gym.
+There are occasions when Mattheis and company practice archery, Silawanto says, motioning to the equipment leaning against the wall of the gym.
 “It makes you calm and focuses your mind,” he continues, miming the action of aiming and drawing back a bow.
 “You have to focus on the target.”

-However, after a three-bout skid this year alone, to top competition including Amnuaysirichoke and Rene Catalan, Matheis recognizes that the pressure is on to snap the losing streak at home, as ONE returns to Jakarta after another blockbuster show in January.
+However, after a three-bout skid this year alone, to top competition including Amnuaysirichoke and Rene Catalan, Mattheis recognizes that the pressure is on to snap the losing streak at home, as ONE returns to Jakarta after another blockbuster show in January.